-Conservatories can be very tricky when it comes to finding a window covering that works well, so I wanted to show you today what I have chosen for my own for a bit of inspiration.
-They make a really simple window dressing idea for any awkward window, and are a great alternative to curtains and other types of blinds.
+Conservatories can be very tricky when it comes to finding a window covering that works well, so I wanted to show you today what I’ve chosen for my own for a bit of inspiration.
+When I looked at conservatory window covering ideas, this was the best option by far.
+It’s a great alternative to curtains and other types of blinds.

 Part of our kitchen is a conservatory – which means lots of funny angles, nowhere to add a curtain pole or fix standard blinds.
 So I had to look outside the box a little, and that’s when I came across Perfect Fit blinds.

 They are window treatments, so I wanted to show you what my own choice was for a simple window dressing for a tricky space, and why they work so well.
 If you have similar windows in your home this may be the answer!

 Let’s go to the start – this is what my conservatory looked liked without any window treatments:-

 There are several smaller windows, several large windows, a massive glass roof and two double doors leading to our garden.
 This is a LOT of glass which brings in lots of light (positive) but not much privacy (negative).

 We are lucky though in that we are not very overlooked – probably why it took me nearly 3 years after the conservatory was built to get round to deciding on window treatments! – but nevertheless we wanted to create a sense of privacy, and also more cosiness because when it gets dark you can feel very exposed.